 A variety of liberal arts electives have an Asian emphasis, counting toward the Asian Studies Certificate requirements.
-Some of these courses enable students to explore multiple Asian cultures, such as "Survey of Asian Art," "Topics in Asian Art: Text and Image," "Buddhist Arts of Asia," and "Eastern Thought I," and "Eastern Thought II."
-Other courses focus on certain art forms, topics, or chronological periods, such as "Asian Animation," "Asian Ceramics," "Japanese Prints," "Contemporary Japanese Art," "Gender in Japanese Art," "Modern Japanese Film," "History of the Samurai," "Modern Chinese Literature in Translation," along with many others.
+Some of these courses enable students to explore multiple Asian cultures, such as "Survey of Asian Art," "Topics in Asian Art: Text and Image," "Buddhist Arts of Asia," and "World Religions."
+Other courses focus on certain art forms, topics, or chronological periods, such as "Asian Animation," "Asian Ceramics," "Japanese Prints," "Contemporary Japanese Art," "Gender in Japanese Art," "Modern Chinese Literature in Translation," along with many others.
 A more intensive and focused study of Asian art and culture can be found in the art history seminar courses "East Meets West" and "Art of Zen."
 Additionally, students can fulfill Asian Studies Certificate requirements through travel-study programs to China or Southeast Asia.